andreasbm/focus-trap/README.md

 ## What is this?

 A lightweight Web Component that can trap focus.
 Great for making accessible components such as dropdowns or dialogs.
+Check out the demo at [https://appnest-demo.firebaseapp.com/focus-trap/](https://appnest-demo.firebaseapp.com/focus-trap/).

 **Features**